 - Clinicians should consult with their local health department regarding laboratory testing of CSF, blood, serum, respiratory, and stool specimens for enteroviruses, West Nile virus, and other known infectious etiologies.
-(For further information, please see 'Specimen Collection and Testing' below.) - The CDC AFM Patient Summary Form should be completed for cases classified as confirmed or probable and submitted to their local health department via secure fax. - Clinicians or infection control practitioners should have access to enter reportable diseases into the Illinois National Electronic Disease Surveillance System (I-NEDSS).
-Those without access can report case information by fax or phone to their LHD and visit idphnet.illinois.gov to sign up for I-NEDSS.
+(For further information, please see 'Specimen Collection and Testing' below.) - Clinicians should get an MRI on anyone they suspect as having AFM. - The CDC AFM Patient Summary Form should be completed for cases classified as confirmed or probable and submitted to their local health department via secure fax as soon as possible. - Clinicians can utilize the CDC Job Aid for specific instructions specimen and data collection. - Clinicians or infection control practitioners should have access to also enter reportable diseases into the Illinois National Electronic Disease Surveillance System (I-NEDSS).
+Those without access can report case information by fax or phone to their LHD and visit the IDPH web portal to sign up for I-NEDSS.